What is gorder?

 with FATSLiM

-, which implements possibly the best lipid classification method available.
+, which implements one of the better lipid classification methods available.

 NDX file